pbauermeister/dfd/doc/README.md

 #### b.
 Referring to another DFD file

-All the latter can be done with referred graph as separate file, instead as snippet.
+All the latter can be done with referred graph as separate **file**, instead of snippet.

 In such case, the file name of the referred graph shall be used.